openstack/api-site/firstapp/source/introduction.rst

 Cloud applications typically share several design principles.
 These principles influenced the design of the Fractals application.

-.. todo:: Do you want to state the core design priniciples or assume
+.. todo:: Do you want to state the core design principles or assume
           the reader can follow below.